PKrystian/FiveNightsEscape/README.md

 ## Presentation of the application:

-- [ ] Maximum 10 - 15 minutes
+- [x] Maximum 10 - 15 minutes

-- [ ] Demonstration of the operation of the application and the most important places in the code
+- [x] Demonstration of the operation of the application and the most important places in the code

 - [ ] Before the presentation, everything should be uploaded to the platform

 - [ ] Possible questions to verify the participation of each person

+## TODO: This part will be removed when the project is finished /\ /\ /\

 # FiveNightsEscape: